How to enforce non-positive price coefficients on Conjointly?

 The option to enforce non-positive price coefficients for Generic Conjoint and Brand-Price Trade-Off (BPTO) is available, but we do not recommend enabling this option unless you have extremely strong reasons to believe in the assumptions about preferences for lower prices.

 Generally, the assumption about consumers’ preferences for lower prices holds true especially for FMCG products.
 However, there are at times when consumers would prefer higher prices instead, with one of the possible reasons being price-quality inference (i.e. higher price indicates better quality).
-This results in a positive price coefficients, and will have the following consequences:
+This will result in one of the following scenarios:

 - Marginal Willingness To Pay (MWTP) from Generic Conjoint will not be available

-- Preference share simulator will show greater preference share when the product concept has higher price and show positive price elasticity of demand (PED)
+- The output of preference share simulator will also be affected by the price coefficients.
+For example, it will show greater preference share when the product concept has higher price and show positive or non-linear price elasticity of demand (PED)

 - Go to the Advanced settings tab of your experiment and look for the Analytics options module